 - 1,001 Nights (The Seattle Storytellers Guild Epic Event May 4 & 5th 2017.
 Click for Resources on the 1,001 Nights.
 Pictures, Audio Stories will be available after the event!

-- Norse Mythology at the New facility of the Nordic Museum is scheduled for November 20th, 2018 at the Nordic Museum in conjunction with the opening of their Viking Exhibit.
+- Norse Mythology at the New facility of the Nordic Museum was done November 20th, 2018 at the Nordic Museum in conjunction with the opening of their Viking Exhibit.

 Organizing these events is challenging - finding appropriate venues, storytellers, publicizing the events, etc - what has been striking to the organizers is the number of volunteer storytellers eager to participate.
 For them, it is often the delightful task of learning new stories, telling them for the first time.
 It is also the great experience of hearing the other tellers as the stories unfold together.

 One of the values of telling "epics" is that they often have particular cultural backgrounds that lend themselves to special presentations and events.
 Wondersmith being Irish lent itself to St. Patrick's day.
 The Kalevala was done at the Nordic Heritage Museum in celebration of Finland's Centennial.
-The 1,001 Nights partners with an Arab cultural Group, and mid-eastern folk dancers, music and food will be part of the event.
+The 1,001 Nights partnerrd with an Arab cultural group, and mid-eastern folk dancers, music and food were also part of the event.
 Our Nordic Myths accompanied a Viking Exhibit.
 Epic events can often take advantage cultural events and the need for better cultural awareness in our multi-cultural communities.
 At the same time, it is important that the stories told be put into their correct historical and cultural contexts.
 Do be careful with materials considered culturally sacred.

 "Epic" events don't necessarily have to grapple with great myths or literary works.
 Programs could easily be done with Raven Tales, or Nasrudden or Brer Rabbit or American Tall Tales like Paul Bunyan or the Jack Tales.